yggdrasilradio/templeofrom/README.md

 Added generation of arbitrary number of portals, monsters, treasures, walls.

-Expanded to add more rooms, monsters, treasures.
+Expanded to add more rooms (the maze is 45% larger!), monsters, treasures.

-The game is now 45% bigger!

-Added two more monsters:
+Added two more types of monsters:

 * Ghosts (slow but invisible till you aggro them)
 * Skulls (fast, nasty little buggers)